The ACMS had three primary aims.

 |Four||2022||Data analysis and report writing|

-At the conclusion of the project and once the final report has been published, data will be archived and accessible for researchers wishing to access it for related projects.
-Participant consent will be provided for de-identified data to be used by researchers for related projects.
-Data is expected to be accessible to the general research community in 2024.
+While the formal project has concluded the team is continuing to publish key findings.
+The data will be embargoed for two years.
+Participant consent has been provided for de-identified data to be used by researchers for related projects.
+Data is expected to be accessible to the general research community in 2026.
 To access data researchers are asked to submit a request for data access form outlining their proposed project.

 Requests for data access will be reviewed by the project team to ensure the proposal is suitably related to the current project as to be covered by the participants original consent.
 Selected researchers collaborating with the research team may have access to the anonymous data set prior to this data.